W. P. A. Soundarapandian Nadar: Commemoration

-Pondy Bazaar, Chennai's principal shopping district is believed to have been named after Soundarapandian Nadar.
-A statue of the leader has been erected at the entrance of the bazaar and recently, a signboard was set up with the bazaar's name mentioned as "Soundarapandian Angadi".
-The bronze statue was sculpted by Nagappa Jagannathan and unvailed by Government of Kalaignar Karunanidhi in presence of Thiru Sivandi Adathinar.He was also active in setting up schools etc. for the Nadar community in his home town, kayamozhi.
-He is also referred to as 'The Uncrowned King of the Nadar Community' in many books and papers related to the Self Respect Movement.
-He was also instrumental in setting up the coffee co operative curing works in Pattiveeranpatti.
+Pondy Bazaar, Chennai's principal shopping district, is believed to have been named after Soundarapandian Nadar.
+A statue of the leader was erected at the entrance of the bazaar, and a signboard was set up with the bazaar's name mentioned as "Soundarapandian Angadi".
+The bronze statue was sculpted by Nagappa Jagannathan and unveiled by the government of Kalaignar Karunanidhi in the presence of Thiru Sivandi Adathinar.

+Nadar was also active in setting up schools for the Nadar community in his home town, kayamozhi.
+He is referred to as "the uncrowned king of the Nadar community" in many books and papers related to the Self Respect Movement.

+He was also instrumental in setting up the coffee cooperative curing works in Pattiveeranpatti.

 His descendants continue to live in Pattiveeranpatti.